 The US-based EIC will revolutionize our understand of the structure and properties of visible matter starting from its most fundamental constituents: quarks & gluons.
 By imaging the dynamics of quarks and gluons in both nucleons and atomic nuclei we will gain new insight to outstanding issues such as the partonic origin of the strong nuclear interaction; emergent properties of dense gluon systems; origin of visible mass in the universe and its relation to QCD confinement mechanisms; the modification of nucleon properties in atomic nuclei and more.

-Our group is co-leading the international EIC Comprehensive Chromodynamics Experiment (ECCE) consortium, consisting of scientists from 98 institutions that produced the EIC detector reference design.
+Our group co-lead the EIC Comprehensive Chromodynamics Experiment (ECCE) consortium, consisting of scientists from 98 institutions that produced the EIC detector reference design.
 We are now co-leading the EIC Detector-1 effort to produce a technical design, and later to realize, the first detector for the EIC.
-In parallel, we are working to further develop the EIC science program, with emphasis on quark-gluon level studies of correlations in nuclei using tagged DIS and QE reactions and searches for gluon distribution modification effects.
+In parallel, we are working to further develop the EIC science program, with emphasis on quark-gluon level studies of correlations in nuclei using measurements of tagged DIS and QE reactions and searches for gluon distribution modification effects.
 The results of our studies are included in the EIC Yellow Report where they helped guide the EIC detector development and define its scientific reach.

 Precision accelerator-based neutrino oscillation measurements relay on precise and accurate modeling of the interaction of neutrinos with atomic nuclei.
 At the moment, our insufficient understanding of such interactions is a dominant systematic in extraction of neutrino oscillation parameters and can potentially prevent achieving the goals of next-generation neutrino oscillation experiments such as DUNE and T2HyperK.